2-Octave Christmas Music from Choraegus

 Any questions?

-As with all Choraegus 12-bell pieces, Rise Up, Shepherd, and Follow is suitable for 3-6 ringers.
+As with all Choraegus 12-bell pieces, She’ll Be Coming ‘Round the Mountain is suitable for 3-6 ringers.
 Sheet music is available to purchase and download from Choraegus.
 Each arrangement is available for three different ranges of handbells, so you can choose which you prefer.
-Refer the bells-used charts on the Choraegus webpage to make sure you have all the bells you need, and make sure you purchase the right version!
+Please take time to choose the version you need (UK or US), and refer the bells-used charts on the Choraegus webpage to make sure you have all the bells you need, and make sure you purchase the right version.

 Things to know about Choraegus handbell music